 What I hope to accomplish with this article is to call our attention to the potential risks of using the internal locus of control concept at the wrong time in a client’s healing and recovery process.
 Misusing the internal locus of control has the potential to bring greater suffering and loss to loved ones of addicts.

-That said, it is certainly possible and important to take intentional actions that help to reduce the impact of other’s unhealthy behaviors on our own well-being, but as we do so, we should recognize that the locus of control is not entirely within ourselves.
-The prodependence model, developed and presented by Dr. Rob Weiss in his book Prodependence: Moving Beyond Codependency, utilizes the helpful pursuit of integrity and authenticity while also validating the difficult circumstances in which loved ones of addicts find themselves through no fault of their own.
+That said, it is certainly possible and important to take intentional actions that help to reduce the impact of others’ unhealthy behaviors on our own well-being.
+But as we do so, we should recognize that the locus of control is not entirely within ourselves.
+The prodependence model, developed and presented by Dr. Rob Weiss in his book Prodependence: Beyond the Myth of Codependency, utilizes the helpful pursuit of integrity and authenticity while also validating the difficult circumstances in which loved ones of addicts find themselves through no fault of their own.
 This new approach empowers loved ones to seek health and well-being for themselves and the addict without adding to their burden by insisting they can decide which arrows are doing legitimate damage and which are just hitting thin skin.

 Rather than preaching “detach with love,” prodependence acknowledges the inseparable and influential relationship between the addict and his/her loved ones.
 Prodependence welcomes both into the treatment process, invites both to heal and recover, and places the locus of control on the relationship and the recovery process, rather than on the individual.

 * * * * * * * * * *